robenkleene/mash.vim/README.md

 Commands that create a new buffer containing the output of a shell command.

 The buffer will be named after the shell command, for example `Shnew git show` will create a buffer named `git show`.
-With a bang (`!`) the output will be read only (`setlocal buftype=nofile readonly nomodifiable`), won't prompt to save the buffer (e.g., `:qa` without a bang will still quit without saving the buffer) and the same buffer will be re-used for subsequent runs (without a bang, a new buffer will be created appending a number to the end, e.g., `git show 2`).
-These changes make `:shn!` more appropriate just as *a viewer* of shell output.

 ### Example